The Pros and Cons of Fiberglass Planters

-Though this process seems simple, some fiberglass vendors will cut corners to reduce costs at the price of planter quality.
+Though this process seems simple, some vendors will cut corners to reduce costs at the price of planter quality.
 As time goes on, low-quality planters start to look worn and those shortcuts become more apparent.
-This is why it’s important to source planters from companies that specialize in fiberglass planters and are dedicated to the finishing process.
+This is why it’s important to source planters from companies that specialize in fiberglass planters that are fully dedicated to the finishing process.

 The tell-tale signs of a low-quality planter are:

 - Weight: If a fiberglass planter is overly heavy, the manufacturer likely added fillers to the resin.